SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Interaction/Select/README.md

 #Select

-This sample demonstrate how to select the node by using the Select method.
+This sample demonstrates how to select the node by using the Select method.

 ## Prerequisites